sseller2/bn/stevenQuestions.md

 Although it may seem cumbersome, these are considered best practices for a huge number of reasons.
 Most notably, at least one level of specificity helps to avoid naming conflicts that become quite likely with multiple developers and a large code base.
 By being this specific I'm making sure that I wouldn't be accidentally overwriting any other elements that may have this class but with a different intended set of definitions.
 Secondly, browser performance is improved through specificity, both in JavaScript and CSS, as it more accurately describes an element's location.
 Rather than wasting resource overhead by browsing the entire DOM tree for instances of class `navLink`, here the browser's CSS rendering engine is being told it only has to look within the `<nav>` element rather than through the entire document, providing speed benefits.

+**Getting Picky About Speed**

-I worked on a site for a while that averaged about 4 million unique visitors a day, so with so many visitors we went for even more speed improvement any way we could get it.
-That included alphabetizing the CSS properties, as in my example above, because when a browser renders the document it alphabetizes all CSS property definitions as part of the process.
-By alphabetizing definitions ahead of time we squeezed out extra performance by saving the browser this additional task, so you can get as crazy as you want to if you are trying to optimize your code =)
+I once worked on a site that averaged 4 million unique visitors a day and with so many visitors we would go to extra lengths to increase speed and reduce database overhead.
+One method we used included alphabetizing the CSS properties, as in my example CSS above.
+When a browser renders the document it alphabetizes all CSS property definitions as part of the process and by alphabetizing definitions ahead of time we squeezed out extra performance saving the browser this additional task, just one example that you can get as crazy as you want to if you are trying to optimize your code =)

 -Flem